aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 ### Reversals

 Some of the transactions might be reversed, and we must enforce idempotency to avoid reversing them twice.
 (I am ignoring partial reversals at this point).
 One way is to generate a unique reversal ID outside TigerBeetle and use it.
-But that leaves the enforcement of “transaction can be reversed once” to the caller.
+But that leaves the enforcement of “transaction can be reversed once” to the caller and contradicts our "without OLGP" goal.
 A better way is to create a dummy “reversed” transfer of 0 in the original transaction in the pending state (here with the code 42):

 ```python